airyhq/airy/docs/docs/guides/architecture.md

 ## Overview

-The Airy Core Platform is a messaging platform comprised of a backend and frontend system.
+The Airy Core Platform is a messaging platform that contains a backend and frontend system.

-The `backend` system is a streaming platform and its role is to:
+The `backend` system is a streaming platform.
+Its role is to:

-- Ingest conversational events from different sources (mostly via webhook integrations), process them and store them in an Apache Kafka cluster
+- Ingest conversational events from different sources (mostly via webhook integrations), process them, and store them in an Apache Kafka cluster.
-- Once processed, the events are available and accessible through an [API](api/http.md)
+- Make the processed events available and accessible through the Airy [API](api/http.md).
-- Expose conversational events via a [webhook](api/webhook.md) integration
+- Expose conversational events via a [webhook](api/webhook.md) integration.
-- Manage authentication and authorization features
+- Manage authentication and authorization features.

-The `frontend` system is comprised of a demo application and the JavaScript integration of the [Chat Plugin](sources/chat-plugin.md).
+The `frontend` system contains a demo application and the JavaScript integration of the [Chat Plugin](sources/chat-plugin.md).

-Having that in mind, these are the docker containers or the `Airy apps` which run as part of the Airy Core Platform:
+Having that in mind, these are the docker containers – or the `Airy apps` – which run as part of the Airy Core Platform:

 ## Sources